seutje/canjs/view/animation/doc/animation.md

 }
 ```

+## Custom Animation on Insertion
-## Defining a custom CSS animation to be performed when element is inserted.
+Defining a custom CSS animation to be performed when element is inserted.

 `<div can-animation-inserted="{cssProperties}"></div>``

-## Mixing attributes for a custom animation
+## Using Multiple Attributes

 ```html
 <div can-animation-duration="slow" can-animation-when="{scopeProperty}" can-animation-start="startFunction" can-animation-complete="completeFunction"></div>
 ```

+## Defaults
-## Defaults for can-animation
+Defaults displayed for reference

 `<div can-animation-style="display: block" can-animation-when="inserted" can-animation-duration="400"></div>``

+## Advanced Custom Animation
-## Defining a custom animation using only the can-animation attribute.
-Defaults are specified where applicable
+Defining a custom animation using only the can-animation attribute.
+Defaults are specified where applicable.

 `<div can-animation="{animationProperties}"></div>`